-Performance on miRNA knock-out data

-To determine how our model would perform in miRNA concentrations that are closer to physiological levels, we compared our miR-155 predictions to the de-repression of miR-155 targets in miR-155 knock-out Th1 cells in mouse (Rodriguez et al., 2007).
-We used the fitted b value from our model, but we used a lower log([AGO2:miRNA]unbound) of -7 (which is similar to the initial let-7a concentration value) as a rough estimate of the unbound concentration of AGO:miR-155 in mouse Th1 cells.
+Although the miRNA target prediction is sometimes considered a binary classification problem, experimental results (e.g., Fig 5C) show that designation of mRNAs as either “targets” or “non-targets” is not possible.
+With this graded response of the transcriptome, the r2 values provide an appropriate metric of prediction performance but still might not accurately reflect the ability of the algorithm to predict the most responsive targets, which are typically of greatest relevance to biologists seeking insight from target predictions.
+Moreover, the r2 metric is less informative for more physiological datasets, such as those obtained after knocking out an endogenous miRNA, in which the signal from the miRNA can be dwarfed by other variability, such as that arising from experimental noise or the secondary effects of losing the miRNA.
+With these considerations in mind, a metric more suitable for comparing the performance of miRNA-target predictions has been developed, in which the average repression of the top-ranked predictions is compared across a broad range of thresholds(Khorshid et al, 2013).
+Using this metric, we found that performance of the biochemical model exceeded that of TargetScan when evaluated using the six transfection datasets (Fig. 5H) and matched that of TargetScan when evaluated using microarray data reporting de-repression of miR-155 targets in miR-155 knock-out Th1 cells in mouse (Rodriguez et al., 2007) (Fig. 5I).
+We used the fitted b value from our model, but we used a lower log([A]) of -7 (which is similar to the initial let-7a concentration value) as a rough estimate of the unbound concentration of AGO:miR-155 in mouse Th1 cells.
 Although re-repression by other endogenous miRNAs is expected to dampen the de-repression signal, particularly for transcripts with long UTRs, we still observe an improvement of our binding affinity-based predictions over TargetScan7 predictions (Figure 5K).

-Table 1

 Convolutional neural network for predicting site KD values from sequence

-We have shown that binding preferences differ substantially between miRNAs, and AGO2 seems to be modulating these differences in a way that cannot be predicted by existing RNA duplex free-energy models.
-This means that applying our biochemical framework to other miRNAs would require performing RNA-Bind-N-Seq for each new miRNA sequence.
-Because this would be impractical for the approximately 423 possible sequences that can be loaded into AGO2, we wanted to train a model to predict AGO2:miRNA-target affinity from sequence using the RBNS and transfection datasets we collected.
-The combinatorial nature of this problem made neural networks a natural choice for learning these rules.
+Our findings that binding preferences differ substantially between miRNAs and that AGO2 seems to modulate these differences in ways that existing RNA duplex free-energy models cannot predict posed a major challenge for applying our biochemical framework to other miRNAs.
+Because performing RBNS for each of the known miRNAs would be impractical, we attempted to predict miRNA–target affinity from sequence using the RBNS and transfection datasets already collected.
+The combinatorial nature of this problem made neural networks a natural choice for this task.

-The overall model is composed of two components.
-The first is a convolutional neural network that predicts KD values from miRNA and 12-mer sequences, and the second is the biochemical model from the previous section that uses the predicted KD values to predict repression (Figure 6A).
-The training process simultaneously minimizes the KD residuals for which we have RBNS data and the repression residuals for 16 miRNAs (we exclude the let-7a transfection data in this case).
-The model is able to tune both the neural network weights and the AGO:miRNAunbound concentrations to minimize this joint objective function.
-Although we attempted to design the transfected duplexes to favor loading of the guide strands over the passenger strands, we observe varying amounts of repression of transcripts with canonical sites to the passenger strands (Supplementary figure 4).
-This ended up being advantageous because we can incorporate passenger strand information and allow the neural network to learn from 17 more potential miRNA sequences.
-The passenger strands with no detectable repression signals then act as negative training examples.
-The biochemical component of the model thus fits two concentration parameters for each transfection experiment rather than one.
+The overall model had two components.
+The first was a convolutional neural network that predicted KD values from miRNA and 12-nt sequences, and the second was the biochemical model already developed to use KD values to predict repression (Figure 6A).
+The training process simultaneously minimized the KD residuals for the 6 miRNAs with RBNS data and the repression residuals for 16 miRNAs with repression data (excluding let-7a to avoid the complications of the endogenously expressed let-7).
+The model was able to tune both the neural network weights and [A] values to minimize this joint objective function.
+Although the transfected duplexes were each designed to favor loading of the guide strand over the passenger strand, some repression of transcripts with canonical sites to the passenger strands was often detected (fig. S6A).
+Accordingly, the model considered both strands of each transfection experiment, which allowed the neural network to learn from another 17 potential miRNA sequences (with passenger strands with no detectable repression acting as negative training examples).